 Certain mental illnesses can make it difficult to hold a job, which will make it hard to keep up with bills.
-Sometimes, people who suffer from mental illness can be ostracised from their families because of their mental health.
-Other times, some people who suffer from mental illnesses find it easier on their mental health to not be a part of society.
+Sometimes, people who suffer from mental illness can be ostracised from their families because of their behavioral health.
+Other times, some people who suffer from mental illnesses find it easier on their behavioral health to not be a part of society.

 Some common mental illnesses that are often seen in homeless populations include bipolar disorder, severe anxiety, post-traumatic stress disorder, schizophrenia, and depression.
 These disorders, without proper treatment or medication, can have significant negative outcomes on a person’s life.